jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-5.md

 - This is needed to keep the people in awe as to conquer them.
 - This was established in Rome during their empire.
   - Its emperors took the whole executive power into their own hands and made peace and war as they thought proper.
-  - They even named the magistrates=
+  - They even named the magistrates:
     - immediately themselves, or
     - through a Senate they themselves appointed.
   - However, they did not change any institutions of the civil law and right and wrong were decided as before.